centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/monitoring-with-snmp-traps.md

 | Default Status | Trap default status                  |
 | Output Message | Custom output message                |

-3. Associate the first definition to a service (eg PING) of Oracle GRID server
+3. Associate the first definition to a service (e.g. PING) of Oracle GRID server
 4. Associate the second definition to a passive service of the host.
-5. Generate SNMP traps definitions and restart centreontrapd
+5. Generate SNMP trap definitions and restart centreontrapd

 In the **Route definition** field you can use the following arguments: